 Annual What Hi-Fi? subscription

-Looking for the Ultimate Year-Round Gift?
-In an overt act of shameless self-promotion, we can’t help but suggest our own physical form as a pressie for anyone who not only likes listening to music but also reading about what kit is best to play it (and films) on.
+Looking for the Ultimate year-round gift?
+In an overt act of shameless self-promotion, we can’t help but suggest our own physical form as a pressie for anyone who not only likes listening to music but also reading about the kit that's best to play it (and films) on.

-Our annual subscription gets you 13 issues (one per month, plus our annual Awards issue) featuring the world’s most trusted tech reviews (and some darn good features, if we can say so ourselves) for less than £3.50 a copy.
-It would also make for an apt coaster for that teapot...
+Our annual subscription gets you 13 issues (one per month, plus our annual Awards issue) featuring the world’s most trusted tech reviews (and some darn good features, if we say so ourselves) for less than £3.50 a copy.
+It would also make a useful coaster for that teapot...